 Both marketing and sales teams can benefit from this, as they’ll all become able to deliver better results.
 Sadly, few businesses understand the value of this.

 Such a strategy allows you to deliver the right piece of content to your potential customers to draw them closer to conversion.
-For that to work, marketing and sales need to work together towards the same goals.
+For that to work, marketing and sales need to work together toward the same goals.

-In this article, we will see:
+In this article, you will see:

 Sales enablement is the term used to refer to the process of providing the best information to the sales team that might help sell more effectively.